Rome Flooring is a Proud Sponsor of the CHEO Dream Home. Explore Our Exceptional Flooring and Support a Great Cause Today!

 What is Vinyl Flooring?

-Vinyl flooring is made of composites that are long-lasting and easy to install.
-It’s a versatile flooring option because it can boast designs that mimic many materials.
-Popular vinyl flooring designs can look identical to wood grain, slate and granite.
-You can imitate the appearance of these materials rather accurately without the hassle of a complicated installation and exorbitant prices.
+Vinyl is a versatile flooring option because it can boast designs that mimic many materials.
+Popular designs can look identical to wood grain, slate, and granite.
+You can imitate the appearance of these materials rather accurately without the hassle of a complicated installation process and exorbitant prices.

 Pros of Vinyl Flooring